5G and the promise of a smart home makeover

 LPWAN is a way to connect sensors and other devices with minimal power and bandwidth requirements directly to the internet, bypassing a consumer-managed home Wi-Fi network.

-"Access points can get unplugged and internet service can go down or be intermittent," says Dowd.
+"Access points can get unplugged and internet service can go down or be intermittent," said Dowd.
 Adding 5G to smart-home devices could make the smart home more reliable, which helps consumers as well as providers of services, like alarm monitoring companies.
-It could also make set up easier.
+It could also make setup easier.
 A 5G-enabled device could automatically configure itself to a reliable, pervasive cellular network with minimal user involvement.

 In other words, 5G wouldn't be a good fit for August Smart Locks due to the power draw, but it might work on a powered device like the August Connect Bridge.